noahdotpy/mytoolbox/README.md

 Use `current` for the current Fedora version, or use `previous` for the previous Fedora version.

+You can also use the specific Fedora version you want to use as the channel.
+An example of the full tag aiming to use Fedora 40 with the `git` frequency is as follows: `:40-daily`.

 ### Frequencies

 Frequency determine the frequency of builds you will get throughout the week.